Find Affordable College Courses

 Saint Louis, MO

-Saint Louis University landed the #7 spot in the 2023 rankings for the best communication sciences programs.
-Located in the city of Saint Louis, SLU is a private not-for-profit school with a large student population.
+Saint Louis University did quite well in this year’s ranking of the best schools for communication sciences students.
+It came in at #7 on the list.
+Located in the large city of Saint Louis, SLU is a private not-for-profit college with a fairly large student population.

 The average amount in student loans that communication sciences majors at SLU take out is $26,000.